kraudy/ibmi_os/README.md

 Due to the increase in complexity and requirements, the limitations of low-level programming became evident.
 That's when higher-level languages like [Fortran](https://en.wikipedia.org/wiki/Fortran), [COBOL](https://en.wikipedia.org/wiki/IBM_COBOL) and [RPG](https://en.wikipedia.org/wiki/IBM_RPG) came into play.
 The [compiler](https://en.wikipedia.org/wiki/Compiler) translated these high-level languages to machine-specific instructions.

-Now we had an intermediary layer: the *compiler*.
-But here is the important part: *the compiled code still executed directly on the processor’s native instruction set*.
+Now we had an intermediary layer: the [*compiler*](https://en.wikipedia.org/wiki/Compiler).
+But here is the important part: **the compiled code still executed directly on the processor’s native instruction set**.
 If you change the CPU architecture or instruction set, all compiled programs just break.

+The same goes for storage, it was not possible to increase it dynamically without changes to the machine and the software running on it.

-Companies would not be too happy about that, especially big companies running 24/7 operations.
+> Big companies running 24/7 operations would not be too happy about changing all their software to update the hardware.

+There was a need for a better way to manage resources independently, improve them and scale.
+For a machine, there are basically 2 important parts: **Computation** and **Storage**.
+IBM knew this very well and decided that to really improve the technology, they needed to separate these two and **abstract** them to the high-level implementations with an intermediary layer.

-There was a need for a better way to manage resources and scale; that's when the idea of [Single Virtual Storage (SVS)](https://en.wikipedia.org/wiki/OS/VS2_(SVS)#cite_note-GC20-1753-1) started emerging with the *HLS* (Higher Level System), and the [Future Systems project (FS)](https://en.wikipedia.org/wiki/IBM_Future_Systems_project).
+That's when the idea of [Single Virtual Storage (SVS)](https://en.wikipedia.org/wiki/OS/VS2_(SVS)#cite_note-GC20-1753-1) started emerging with the *HLS* (Higher Level System), and the [Future Systems project (FS)](https://en.wikipedia.org/wiki/IBM_Future_Systems_project).
 This movement towards a unified IBM product line was called [***Project Fort Knox***](https://en.wikipedia.org/wiki/IBM_AS/400#Fort_Knox)

-The main principle was to have a machine that *natively* executed high-level procedural languages ([FORTRAN](https://en.wikipedia.org/wiki/Fortran), [COBOL](https://en.wikipedia.org/wiki/COBOL), [PL/i](https://en.wikipedia.org/wiki/PL/I), [APL](https://en.wikipedia.org/wiki/APL_(programming_language)), [RPG](https://en.wikipedia.org/wiki/IBM_RPG)) without interpretation (like the [Java virtual machine (JVM)](https://en.wikipedia.org/wiki/Java_virtual_machine)).
+The main principle of this project was to have a machine that *natively* executed high-level procedural languages ([FORTRAN](https://en.wikipedia.org/wiki/Fortran), [COBOL](https://en.wikipedia.org/wiki/COBOL), [PL/i](https://en.wikipedia.org/wiki/PL/I), [APL](https://en.wikipedia.org/wiki/APL_(programming_language)), [RPG](https://en.wikipedia.org/wiki/IBM_RPG)) without interpretation (like the [Java virtual machine (JVM)](https://en.wikipedia.org/wiki/Java_virtual_machine)).
 Needless to say, this was an incredibly ambitious project that needed a large number of breakthroughs in many areas at the time, which led to the ***Project Fort Knox*** being terminated.

 The seed of these ideas set a firm base for the future of IBM.